John Stanley-18 June 1355

 She returned the smile and offered her cheek to be kissed again.

 ‘Yes, but trust me, it is infinitely better than the Chateau Prat, where you originally sent me.
-Things are more than a little basic in the Pyrenees.’
+Things can be more than a little basic in the Pyrenees.’

 She turned to John.
 Her voice echoed with warmth.